 This workshop provides a space for participants to be deeply vulnerable and navigate the varied impact spurred by racial trauma, narrative trauma, and systemic racism-at-large.

 Expert speakers guide participants through the emotional, mental, spiritual (a non-religious affiliated approach to spirituality), and physical impact of Racism.
 In their area of expertise, each speaker provides participants a deeper understanding and self-awareness accompanied by skills, tools, and actions to heal this impact beyond the workshop.

 This workshop is a total of 4 sessions with a duration of 2-hours each.
 Typically, the workshop would span over a period of four weeks.
 However, there is flexibility for corporate/organization scheduling.

-A week prior, participants receive a list resources and an assignment to be reviewed and completed in preparation for each corresponding session.
-Each speaker leads a talk for 1-hour at one of the four sessions.
+A week prior, participants receive a list of resources and an assignment to be reviewed and completed in preparation for each corresponding session.
+Each speaker leads a talk for up to 1-hour at one of the four sessions.
 The remaining time in the session is for group discussion.

 Ssanyu Nutt-Birigwa - M.A. in Narrative Medicine